-The PTP 670 provides detect and avoid functionality for countries and frequency bands requiring protection for radar systems.
+The PTP 700 provides detect and avoid functionality for countries and frequency bands requiring protection for radar systems.

 Installers and users must meet all local regulatory requirements for radar detection.
-To meet these requirements, users must install a license key for the correct country during commissioning of the PTP 670.
+To meet these requirements, users must install a license key for the correct country during commissioning of the PTP 700.
 If this is not done, installers and users may be liable to civil and criminal penalties.

-Contact the Cambium helpdesk if more guidance is required.
+Contact Cambium Customer Support if more guidance is required.